Solutions to the "General Grand Unification Problem," and the Questions "How Did Our Universe Come Into Being?" and "Of What is Empty Space Composed?"

+The following is a direct copy of this published paper$,$ but with numerously many printer's errors corrected and with a few additional remarks (18 NOV 2010). \hrule \hrule {\bf Herrmann$,$ R. A. Kobe J. Math.} \b 4(1987) 1-14

 \centerline{\bf NONSTANDARD CONSEQUENCE OPERATORS} \centerline{By Robert A. Herrmann} \centerline{\ninerm (Dedicated to Professor K. Is\'eki)} \centerline{\ninerm (Receiver October 22, 1984)} {\bf 1.
-Introduction}\parm In 1963, Abraham Robinson applied his newly discovered nonstandard analysis to formal first-order languages and developed a nonstandard logic [9] relative to the ``truth'' concept and structures.
-Since that time not a great deal of fundamental research has been attempted in this specific area with one notable exception [2].
-However, when results from this discipline are utilized they have yielded some highly significant and important developments such as those obtained by Henson [3]. \pars The major purpose for this present investigation is to institute formally a more general study than previously pursued.
-In particular, we study nonstandard logics relative to consequence operators [1] [5] [10] [11] defined on a nonstandard language.
+Introduction}\parm In 1963, Abraham Robinson applied his newly discovered nonstandard analysis to formal first-order languages and developed a nonstandard logic [11] relative to the ``truth'' concept and structures.
+Since that time not a great deal of fundamental research has been attempted in this specific area with one notable exception [3].
+However, when results from this discipline are utilized they have yielded some highly significant and important developments such as those obtained by Henson [4]. \pars The major purpose for this present investigation is to institute formally a more general study than previously pursued.
+In particular, we study nonstandard logics relative to consequence operators [2] [6] [12] [13] defined on a nonstandard language.
 Since the languages considered are not obtained by the usual constructive methods, then this will necessitate the construction of an entirely new foundation distinctly different from Robinson's basic embedding techniques.
+Some very basic results of this research were very briefly announced in a previous report [6].\pars In order to remove ambiguity from the definition of the ``finite'' consequence operator, the definition of ``finite'' is the ordinary definition in that the empty set is finite and any nonempty set $\r A$ is finite if and only if there exists a bijection $\rm f\colon A \to [1,n],$ where $\rm [1,n] = \{x\mid n\in \nat,\ 1\leq x \leq n\}$ ($\nat$ is the set of natural numbers with zero).
+Unless otherwise stated, all sets $\r B$ that are infinite will also be assumed to be Dedekind-infinite.
+This occurs when a set $\r B$ is denumerable, since $\r B$ inherits a well-ordering from $\nat$, or $\r B$ is well-ordered [2, p.
+248], or the Axiom of Choice is assumed.
+We note that within mathematics one is always allowed to make a finite choice from finitely many nonempty sets, among others [9, p.
+1].

-Some very basic results of this research were very briefly announced in a previous report [5].\pars In 2, we give the basic definitions, notations and certain new standard results are obtained that indicate the unusual behavior of the algebra of all consequence operators defined on a set.
-In 3, some new standard properties relative to subalgebras and chains in the set of all consequence operators are investigated.
+In 2, we give the basic definitions, notations and certain standard results are obtained that indicate the unusual behavior of the algebra of all consequence operators defined on a set.
+In 4, some standard properties relative to subalgebras and chains in the set of all consequence operators are investigated.
 Finally, the entire last section is devoted to the foundations of the theory of nonstandard consequence operators defined on a nonstandard language.